Ghana Citizenship Overview: Eligibility, Documents, Timeline

 Types of Ghana Visas Explained

-Visa Type | Use Case & Length of Stay | Processing Timeline (How Long to Get) | Estimated Cost | Documents Needed | Where to Apply |
+| Visa Type | Use Case & Length of Stay | Processing Timeline | Estimated Cost | Documents Needed | Where to Apply |

-Tourist Visa | Short-term visits for tourism, family, or cultural exploration.
-Stay: 30–90 days | Usually 5–10 business days | $60–$100 (single entry) | Passport (6+ months validity), application form, photos, travel itinerary, yellow fever certificate | Ghana embassy/consulate in your country |
+| Tourist Visa | Short-term visits for tourism, family, or cultural exploration.
+Stay: 30-90 days. | Usually 5-10 business days | USD 60-100 (single entry) | Passport (6+ months validity), application form, photos, travel itinerary, yellow fever certificate | Ghana embassy/consulate in your country |

-Business Visa | Meetings, conferences, or short-term business visits.
-Stay: 30–90 days (extensions possible) | Usually 5–15 business days | $100–$150 (multiple entry often higher) | All tourist visa docs + business invitation letter from Ghanaian company | Embassy/consulate or authorized visa service |
+| Business Visa | Meetings, conferences, or short-term business visits.
+Stay: 30-90 days (extensions possible). | Usually 5-15 business days | USD 100-150 (multiple entry often higher) | All tourist visa docs plus business invitation letter from a Ghanaian company | Embassy/consulate or authorized visa service |

-Student Visa | For foreign nationals enrolled in Ghanaian schools/universities.
-Stay: Length of study program (renewable) | Usually 2–6 weeks | $150–$250 | Admission letter, proof of funds, medical clearance, police certificate, passport & photos | Embassy/consulate; later extended with Ghana Immigration Service |
+| Student Visa | For foreign nationals enrolled in Ghanaian schools or universities.
+Stay: length of study program (renewable). | Usually 2-6 weeks | USD 150-250 | Admission letter, proof of funds, medical clearance, police certificate, passport and photos | Embassy/consulate; later extended with Ghana Immigration Service |

-Work Visa | For foreign employees with a Ghanaian job offer.
-Stay: Valid for duration of contract (renewable) | Usually 4–8 weeks | $200–$300 | Job contract, employer sponsorship, police & medical clearance, standard visa documents | Ghana Immigration Service after initial entry visa |
+| Work Visa | For foreign employees with a Ghanaian job offer.
+Stay: duration of contract (renewable). | Usually 4-8 weeks | USD 200-300 | Job contract, employer sponsorship, police and medical clearance, standard visa documents | Ghana Immigration Service after initial entry visa |

-Transit Visa | For travelers passing through Ghana en route elsewhere.
-Stay: Up to 48 hours | Usually 1–5 business days | $40–$60 | Valid onward ticket, proof of next destination visa, passport & photos | Embassy/consulate; sometimes at entry port |
+| Transit Visa | For travelers passing through Ghana en route elsewhere.
+Stay: up to 48 hours. | Usually 1-5 business days | USD 40-60 | Valid onward ticket, proof of next destination visa, passport and photos | Embassy/consulate; sometimes at entry port |

-Visa on Arrival (Special Cases) | Emergency travel or when no Ghana mission is available abroad.
-Stay: 30 days (extensions possible) | Issued immediately at entry (pre-approval recommended) | $150–$250 | Pre-approval letter from Ghana Immigration Service, passport, photos, yellow fever certificate | Port of entry (Accra’s Kotoka International Airport) |
+| Visa on Arrival (Special Cases) | Emergency travel or when no Ghana mission is available abroad.
+Stay: 30 days (extensions possible). | Issued at entry (pre-approval recommended) | USD 150-250 | Pre-approval letter from Ghana Immigration Service, passport, photos, yellow fever certificate | Port of entry (Kotoka International Airport, Accra) |

 Do I need a visa to visit Ghana?

-- U.S., U.K., China, Australia, Canada: visa required in advance.
+- US, UK, China, Australia, Canada — visa required in advance.

 Check the Ghana Immigration Service visa list to confirm for your country.